New South Wales XPT: Development

-In service

-The first power car and trailer commenced testing with a stainless steel luggage van in August 1981.
+During August 1981, the first power car and trailer commenced testing with a stainless steel luggage van.
 The initial XPT livery was red, black and orange with InterCity XPT signwriting on the power cars.
-It was also known as the "Supertrain".
-On a demonstration run to Albury on 6 September 1981 the XPT set a new Australian rail speed record of 183 km/h between Table Top and Gerogery in southern NSW, breaking that set by the Western Australian Government Railways' Prospector railcar in 1971.
-On a test run to Albury on 18 September 1992 the XPT reached 193 km/h between Table Top and Yerong Creek.
-200 km/h was the target speed.
+On a demonstration run to Albury on 6 September 1981, the XPT set a new Australian rail speed record of 183 km/h between Table Top and Gerogery in southern NSW, breaking that set by the Western Australian Government Railways' Prospector railcar in 1971.
+On a test run to Albury on 18 September 1992, the XPT reached 193 km/h between Table Top and Yerong Creek.
 This record was broken by Queensland Rail's Electric Tilt Train in May 1999.

+In service

-The first full test XPT set ran in January 1982.
-The four sets entered service on the Central West XPT to Dubbo in April 1982, the Mid North Coast XPT to Kempsey in May 1982 and the Riverina XPT to Albury in August 1982.
+In January 1982, the first full test XPT set started running.
+The first four sets entered service on the Central West XPT to Dubbo during April 1982, the Mid North Coast XPT to Kempsey in May 1982 and the Riverina XPT to Albury in August 1982.
+The XPT cut one hour and 54 minutes off the travel time from Sydney to Dubbo.

-In 1983, a further five power cars and 15 trailers were ordered.
-These allowed the Canberra XPT to commence in August 1983 followed by the Northern Tablelands XPT to Glen Innes and Tenterfield (2 times per week only) in June 1984.
+In 1983, a further five power cars and 15 trailers were ordered; these allowed the Canberra XPT to commence in August 1983 followed by the Northern Tablelands XPT to Glen Innes and Tenterfield (two times per week only) in June 1984.
 The XPT cut 50 minutes off the trip between Sydney and Canberra.
-By tightening up the diagrams, an overnight South XPT to Albury was introduced, but cancelled in June 1985 due to low patronage.
-In 1985 an additional 12 trailer carriages were ordered to allow six sets of 7 carriages to be formed.
+By tightening up the diagrams, an overnight South XPT to Albury was introduced, but was withdrawn in June 1985 due to low patronage.
+During 1985, an additional 12 trailer carriages were ordered to allow six sets of 7 carriages to be formed.
 From October 1985, the Mid North Coast XPT to Kempsey ceased, being replaced by the Holiday Coast XPT to Grafton.
 The Northern Tablelands XPT also was cut back to Armidale and only ran on alternate days with a HUB/RUB set operating on the other days.

-Initially the XPT carried a fare surcharge compared to parallel locomotive hauled services; however this was abolished from May 1985.
+Initially, the XPT carried a fare surcharge compared to parallel locomotive hauled services; however this charge was abolished from May 1985.

 It was proposed to extend operations to Melbourne with costs to be shared with V/Line.
-A five-carriage promotional train ran to Melbourne on Sunday 17 February 1985, running four free return shuttles to Tullamarine Loop.
-Crew training commenced on the North East line between Albury and Benalla in July 1985 with services scheduled to commence on 3 August, however agreement could not be reached with the Australian Federated Union of Locomotive Employees over crewing and the plan was shelved.
-Another promotional train ran to Melbourne in November 1990, with the consist XP2012–XDH2111–XDR2156–XD2219–XD2215–XFH2105–XP2008.
+A five-carriage promotional train ran to Melbourne on 17 February 1985, running four free return shuttles to Tullamarine Loop.
+Crew training commenced on the North East line between Albury and Benalla in July 1985 with services scheduled to commence on 3 August, but agreement could not be reached with the Australian Federated Union of Locomotive Employees over crewing and the plan was shelved.
+Another promotional train ran to Melbourne in November 1990.